Modurail/Publications/Operations/2022/Dispatching.md

 [^DISP2]: This includes *all* mainline tracks, including aux.
 3. The only exception is on personally owned module sidings and tracks, which are not considered dispatcher controlled blocks.

 [^DISP3]: Removing or replacing a few 'problem' cars is not significant.
-Changing the lead engine or the general consist 'type' to a different type *is* significant (e.g. change a mixed general freight consist to mostly coal hoppers).
+Changing the lead engine or the general consist 'type' to a different type *is* significant (e.g., change a mixed general freight consist to mostly coal hoppers).
 The dispatcher must be able to visually verify the order board matches what's on the layout.

 # FAQ